 Building on Aquinas’s classical anthropology, twentieth century evangelist Bishop Fulton Sheen noted that, while man holds many things in common with other degrees of life, he is not simply an aggregate of qualities rising up from the lower forms.
 He writes,

 We are to some extent like the rest of creation.
 For example, we have existence, or being, like stones, oxygen, and sand.
 But man also has life, which makes him like flowers and trees, which vegetate and grow and reproduce.
-Man also has sense like the animal, by which he enters into contact with with the great external environment, from the stars to the food that lies at his fingertips.
+Man also has sense like the animal, by which he enters into contact with the great external environment, from the stars to the food that lies at his fingertips.
 But man has something unique; he is not just the sum of all of these.
 What man has peculiar unto himself is the fact that man is a thinking and a willing being.
 First of all, he can think thoughts that surpass the knowledge of the senses, for example, causes, the beautiful, or the relatedness between things.
 But he also has freedom.
 He can choose, decide, and determine his targets both near and far.4

 For Sheen, the ladder of life and its relationship to man is not just a convenient ordering device, but in fact a herald that announces man’s “final purpose.”
 Sheen writes, “Life is full of romance and thrill when it has one overall purpose, namely, to be one with a Life that is Personal enough to be a Father; one with a Truth that is Personal enough to be the Wisdom from whence come all Art and Science; and one that is Personal enough to be a Love that is a ‘Passionless Passion, a wild Tranquility.'”5